sh3ngsh3ng/Project-1/README.md

 - For the sizes smaller than 375px, elements can be adjusted to avoid overlapping.

 # Test Cases
 Testing is done using test cases.
-The two main testing area is on the two main functions - Searching for food & Recommending.
+The two main testing area is on the two main functions - **Searching for food** & **Recommending Food/Places** in order to meet the acceptance criteria of the user stories.

 Test cases can be found in the following link: https://docs.google.com/document/d/15mLwuPeZV9SA_2QC3s1Arrp7cIlNIdYXdebQtecfQR4/edit?usp=sharing